-Just after I had begun to work as a front-end developer in 2005, my manager started to ask me the question: “How long it will take you to implement this?”
-It was apparently easy, but I had been always failing to give the correct answer.
-However, my manager was smart enough to figure out the real numbers from the ones I gave him.
-He just multiplied them by the factor of 2.
+Soon after I began to work as a front-end developer in 2005, my manager started to ask me the question: “How long will it take you to implement this?”
+The question seemed easy, but I kept failing to give correct answers.
+Luckily, my manager was smart enough to deduce them himself from the estimates I gave him.
+He just multiplied my numbers by the factor of 2.
 Thus the infamous Szafranek’s constant was born.

 Szafranek’s constant equals 2

 Soon thereafter, I applied this breakthrough discovery in my estimations.
-And a strange thing has happened: I was now able to provide correct numbers when asked for the time needed for a job.
-Though I regained some credibility, the damage was done and Szafranek’s constant is still a running joke among people I work with.
+Astonishing thing happened: I was now able to give an accurate answer almost every time.
+Though I regained some credibility, the damage was done and Szafranek’s constant remained to be a running joke in my team.

-Proper estimation of front-end development tasks is hard and for any but the simplest tasks just applying the constant is not enough.
+Estimating software development is hard, and for any but the simplest tasks just applying one constant is not enough.
 How to estimate correctly?
 And first of all:

-Estimation doesn’t sound too cool for the impassioned and young.
-Isn’t it better to start banging out the code right away?
-Well, surely, but unless you have unlimited amounts of time and money, you’ll need to face the reality and evaluate how much of the resources you need versus how much do you have.
+Estimation may not sound too cool to the young and impassioned.
+Isn’t it better to start cranking out the code right away?
+Well, surely, but unless you have unlimited amounts of time and money, you’ll need to face the reality, and compare resources you have against against what’s required.
 You’ll need to perform the estimation exercise whenever:

 - You work in a team.
 Other people (back-end developers, graphic designers) depend on you.
-They need the timelines from you to plan their own work.
-Most likely there’ll be also a manager over your neck, asking how much time do you need for this new task, so he could prepare a project plan and report the date to his boss or the customer.
+They need your timeline in order to plan their own work.
+Most likely there’ll be also a manager over your neck, asking how much time do you need to complete a task, so he or she could prepare a project plan, and report the date to their boss or the customer.
 And if you think your manager is pesky about the dates, be assured that if he won’t ask you, he’ll come up with the (wrong) numbers himself.
 The results will be much more disastrous.
 For you.

-Regardless of the context, you need to learn estimation fu to establish credibility.
-After all, people will like to work with you more if you’ll keep your own word.
+Regardless of the context, you need to learn the estimation-fu to establish credibility.
+People will like to work with you more if you keep your word.

 Let me share with you few tips that I learned the hard way during the last few years.
-Let’s imagine a scenario: you work in a team of few people, building a simple web application.
-You have the vague idea what it will do, but the requirements are far from deserving the noble title of “specification”.
+First, let’s imagine a scenario: you work in a team of a few people, building a simple web application.
+You have a vague idea what it will do, but the requirements are far from deserving the noble title of “specification”.

 Lesson 1: Estimation takes time

 This is probably the single most important fact about estimation.
 If you want to get any helpful numbers, you need some time to think about them.
-So if you are asked a question “How much time do you need to implement the user interface for this simple web application?” and you’re expected to provide the numbers immediately, they are unlikely to be relevant.
+So if you are asked a question “How much time do you need to implement the user interface for this simple web application?”, and you provide the numbers immediately, they are unlikely to be useful.

 Lesson 2: Break it down

-What you need the time for?
-To break the project into managable tasks.
-Don’t even think that a 2-week task is a managable one.
+What is that time for?
+You need it to break the project into manageable tasks.
+Don’t even think that a 2-week task is a manageable one.
 The following quote from Getting Real nails it down: